 Anandaloy: Centre for People with disabilities + Dipdii Textiles studio

-Often disabilities in Bangladesh are seen as a kind of punishment and challenge from God or bad Karma from a former life.
-Because of this they are rather hidden, than included.
+Often viewed as an outcome of bad Karma from past life, disabilities in Bangladesh are rather hidden, than included.
 Besides this poverty forces every grown-up member in the family to work and mostly people with disabilities are left on their own during the day.
 Places for therapy are rare in the country and not existing at all in that rural area of Rudrapur.

 In the beginning the building was planned as a therapy center only, but we were able to extend the building into another story, hosting Dipdii Textiles, a studio for the female tailors in the village.
 This part of the building’s programme is co-initiated and taking care by Studio Anna Heringer in order to allow women to find work in their villages.
 It is an effective counteract to the urban-rural migration.
 The concept was also not only to provide therapeutic treatment for the people with disabilities, but also provide them an opportunity to learn and work in that building and engage in the community there.
 Everybody wants to be needed.

 As a visible sign of this inclusion a big ramp winds up the first floor.
 It is the only ramp in that larger area.
 Already during the construction, it has been topic of discussions amongst the many local visitors that are coming to see the site.
 What is the reason for that ramp?
 Why is it important to guarantee access to everyone, no matter if healthy or not?
 How can the lives of people with disabilities be improved?
 How can inclusion be incorporated?